-Parents / carers wishing to visit Oakfield Primary prior to their children starting school or transferring are most welcome.
-Please contact the school office for details of Open Days / Evenings, or to make an appointment to tour our school to see us in action.
-We arrange a series of tours for prospective parents / carers of Reception children during the Autumn term each year, provided COVID-19 restrictions allow.

-We have also created a virtual tour of our school with frequently asked questions which has been added to our school website where you can find lots of information about Oakfield Primary.
+Parents / carers wishing to visit Oakfield Primary prior to their children starting school or transferring are usually most welcome.
+Due to COVID19 we are currently not able to arrange our usual tours for prospective parents to see our school in action as we normally would.
+We have created a virtual tour of our school with frequently asked questions which has been added to our school website where you can find lots of information about Oakfield Primary.
 We hope that we will provide you and your child with many 'memorable moments' through their education at Oakfield Primary School.